INTERPRETATIONS

 "cast" means when the dog has been given a hand signal to go over or back

-"Club" shall mean the club or association officially recognized by the Canadian Kennel Club
+"Club" means the club or association officially recognized by the Canadian Kennel Club

 "club" means the club or association officially accredited by the Canadian Kennel Club.

-"complainant" shall mean any person who had laid a charge or complaint against another person, partnership, company or organization relative to contravention of these rules, regulations, procedures and policies of the Canadian Kennel Club.
+"complainant" means any person who had laid a charge or complaint against another person, partnership, company or organization relative to contravention of these rules, regulations, procedures and policies of the Canadian Kennel Club.

 "controlled break" means what happens when a dog breaks but is quickly stopped by the handler and then sent by the handler to retrieve after being told to do so by the judge.

-"debar" shall mean that any person is prohibited from participating in any competition or other activities directed, sanctioned, sponsored or authorized by the Canadian Kennel Club if held under the auspices or under any of its rules and regulations, to the extent and subject to terms imposed in any particular case.
+"debar" means to prohibit a person from participating in any competition or other activities directed, sanctioned, sponsored or authorized by The Canadian Kennel Club if held under its auspices or under any of its rules and regulations

-"defendant" shall mean any person, partnership, company or organization against whom or which a charge or complaint has been laid, relative to contravention of these rules, regulations procedures and policies of the Canadian Kennel Club.
+"defendant" means any person, partnership, company or organization against whom a charge or complaint has been laid, relative to the contravention of these rules, regulations, procedures and policies of The Canadian Kennel Club

 "deliver to hand" means the dog shall deliver the bird to the handler, give it up willingly without dropping it and should stand or sit close to his handler at the line determined by the judge.

-"deprive of privileges" shall mean that a nonmember is deprived of all privileges accorded to non-members of The Canadian Kennel Club, including the use of the Head Office
+"deprive of privileges" means to deprive a nonmember of all privileges accorded to non-members of The Canadian Kennel Club, including the use of the Head Office

 "downwind" means when the wind is blowing from behind the dog so that the dog cannot acquire the scent of the bird.